New Patients

 Register as New Patient

-We accept registrations from patients living within our practice area.
+We have an open list and welcome requests for registration from patients living in the practice area.
 The map available on this link gives a guide to our practice boundary.

 If you are on any repeat medication please provide us with full details and make an appointment to be seen by one of the GPs in order that we can add these to your medical record.
 We do not routinely issue repeat prescriptions for Benzodiazpines (Lorazepam, Diazepam etc).
 If you take this medication the GP will encourage you to reduce and eventually stop taking this.